 - Drink plenty of cool, fresh water.
 Staying well hydrated helps the body to flush away toxins.

 Herbs to Reduce Pitta

-Liver Formula contains bhumyamalaki and guduchi along with many other beneficial herbs to support proper functioning of the liver.
-This specially blended formula helps to reduce excess pitta and support detoxification.
+- Liver Formula.
+An herbal tablet that contains bhumyamalaki and guduchi, along with many other beneficial herbs to support proper functioning of the liver, Liver Formula helps to reduce excess pitta and support detoxification.

 Lifestyle Tips to Reduce Pitta